Readonly vs const in C#: Understand the Key difference between readonly and const keyword in C#

 What is const in C#?

-The keyword “const” is used for declaring a fixed value that remains unchanged during the entire execution of a program.
-The value assigned to a constant is determined during the compilation phase and cannot be changed during runtime.
+The value assigned to a constant variable is determined during the compilation phase and cannot be changed during runtime.
 In simple words, When you declare a variable as const, you are telling the compiler that the value of this variable will never change.

 A constant variable is a readonly variable, but the value is determined at the time of compilation and stored in the assembly metadata.
-Constants are frequently used for values identified during compilation time and do not change at runtime, such as mathematical constants or enumeration values.

 For example, if you have a mathematical constant such as π (pi), you should declare it as a constant: